INTO-CPS-Association/fmu-rabbitmq/readme.md

 ## Running a simple example

-In the following README [example](rmqfmu-example/README.md) you will be shown how to setup a co-simulation with two FMUS, of which one is the RMQFMU, and how to feed data to this co-simulation through a python publisher script.
+In the following [README](rmqfmu-example/README.md) you will be shown how to setup a co-simulation with two FMUS, of which one is the RMQFMU, and how to feed data to this co-simulation through a python publisher script.
 All files for running the example can be found in ```rmqfmu-example```.

 ## Configuring the RMQFMU